gm310509/SqlTargetTableId/README.md

 * CT

 It does not parse the entire query.
 Once it identifies the target table, the parsing stops.
-For example, you could pass the query "Insert into X;" and the code will return X - despite the fact that such a query is invalid.
+For example, you could pass the query `Insert into X;` and the code will return X - despite the fact that such a query is invalid.

 The UDF will recognise fully qualified target names (e.g. insert into db.tbl ...) and partially qualified targets (e.g. insert into tbl ...)